j-lee-88/FITCRAFT/docs/status.md

 ## Resources Used
 Opencv docs gave much information about computer vision.
 This one in particular is a tutorial for cascade training https://docs.opencv.org/3.4/dc/d88/tutorial_traincascade.html.
 We got our negative images from here https://github.com/handaga/tutorial-haartraining/tree/master/data/negatives and our positive images are part of the keras library so we extracted the images from there.
-Important libraries we use include keras, tensorflow, and cv2 (opencv).
+Important libraries we use include keras, tensorflow, python image library, and cv2 (opencv).